MAGESH-K21/Smart-Surveillance-Detecting-Suspicious-Human-Activities-with-LRCN/README.md

 # Suspicious-Human-Activity-Detection-LRCN
 Suspicious Human Activity detection on CCTV camera footage using LRCN Model.
-### Kunal (tulsidasanikunal@gmail.com)

 <br><br>
-This project is an Upgradation to [Suspicious-Human-Activity-Detection-VGG16-LSTM](https://github.com/kunaltulsidasani/Suspicious-Human-Activity-Detection-VGG16-LSTM)

 This project aims at Suspicious Human Activity detection on CCTV camera footage using LRCN Model.<br>
 The model detect human activity like - walking, running and fighting which can be used to classify in Suspicious or non-suspicious class.<br>
 [Project report](Report.pdf) is also present in the project.<br><br>